 Step 2: Combined The Ingredients

-My son enjoyed helping me dump the ingredients together and mixing them.
+My son enjoyed helping me dump the ingredients together and mix them.
 He used the spoon to stir instead of his hands until the dough formed.
 He loves pretending to cook, and let’s be honest… it saved me a mess this time.

 Step 3: Preheat The Oven

-Once the salt dough is mixed well preheat your oven to 200 degrees F.
+Once the salt dough is mixed well, preheat your oven to 200 degrees F.

 Step 4: Create The Salt Dough Heart